Where to start?

 Pronunciation practise with Lingoda

-If you’d like to practice your French with native speaking teachers, then head over to our website today and sign up for a free trial class.
+If you’d like to practice your French with native speaking teachers, then head over to our website and sign up for a trial.